 - A text-to-tithe tool

 In addition to making it easier for members to give, it also allows for greater flexibility with regard to when they can give.
-Instead of being restricted to Sunday mornings when they can deliver offerings in person, members can contribute whenever they feel inspired to do so.

 2) Add an Option for Recurring Donations